The Perils of Declaring: "I'm a Change Leader."Jun 18, 2020

-Change Agent” is an indicator, a canary in the coal mine, for the organization’s culture.
+Change Leader” is an indicator, a canary in the coal mine, for the organization’s culture.

 Before describing why that is so, some background in what we have found through the Joy Research will be helpful.
 First, there is some difference between managing change and managing a project.
 In our Joy Research interviews, leaders tell us it is possible to distinguish a successfully managed project from a successfully managed change.
 Maybe not with precise language, but they know project success is separate from change success.
 The distinction is one of our core findings.

 This research finding implies that it is possible to have project success but a change failure.
 An example would be an Information Technology project that lands inside the constraints of scope, schedule, and budget, but fails as a change initiative because people don’t know how to use the technology to get the value.
 The IT system “works,” but the project value is not realized.

 Change Management often is a nebulous term for leaders.
 They understand change is important and might even have an idea of the value of a particular change landing well, but when asked to define change management they typically don’t have a ready answer.
 Here is one definition:

 “Change Management is the practice of applying a structured approach to transition an organization from a current state to a future state to achieve expected benefits.”